-The Impact Social Media Can Have on Your Personal Injury Claim
+Can Social Media Impact Your Personal Injury Claim?

 Many people use social media to talk about things going on in their lives, including information about a recent accident.
 However, in a personal injury claim, you run the risk of anything you post online being used against you.
 It is important to understand how social media can affect your claim and ways that you can protect your claim.